Bomb targets mosque in Kabul, 'a number of civilians' dead

-KABUL, Afghanistan (AP) — A bomb targeted the entrance of a mosque in the Afghan capital on Sunday leaving a “number of civilians dead,” a Taliban spokesman said.
+KABUL, Afghanistan (AP) — A bomb exploded in the entrance of a mosque in the Afghan capital on Sunday leaving a “number of civilians dead,” a Taliban spokesman said.

-The bomb targeted the Eidgah Mosque in Kabul where a memorial service was being held for the mother of Taliban spokesman Zabihullah Mujahid.
+The bomb targeted the sprawling Eidgah Mosque in Kabul, where a memorial service was being held for the mother of Taliban spokesman Zabihullah Mujahid, who later tweeted the attack had claimed civilian lives.

+Taliban fighters were not been harmed in the attack, Taliban spokesman Bilal Karimi told the Associated Press.
+Those killed in the attack were civilians outside the mosque gate.
+He did not provide a figure for the number killed and said an investigation was ongoing.

+Emergency NGO, an Italian-funded hospital in Kabul, tweeted it had received four people wounded in the blast.

 No one immediately claimed responsibility for the attack.
 However, since the Taliban takeover of Afghanistan in mid-August, attacks by Islamic State group militants against them have increased.
 The rise has raised the possibility of a wider conflict between the two extremist groups.